rdammkoehler/DockerKata/01_pull_and_run_image.md

 Or [click here](http://localhost:8080)

 > Note: This works because your *meta-docker* container has exposed port 80 on localhost port 8080.
-If you are executing this kata outside of the *meta-docker* contianer use port 80 only.
+If you are executing this kata outside of the *meta-docker* container use port 80 only.

 **Output**